 Which types of social media posts you should post now, schedule, or queue?
 It’s time to find out and improve your social media management.

 Fortunately, we’ve got some tips for how you can best tackle the social media management of content to post now, schedule, or queue.

-You have invited a distinguished guest to speak at your event, and they share something that your audience will love!
-This is a great time to tweet an image of the speaker or publish a quote from the speech to Facebook.
-You can’t schedule this type of content!
+Say you have invited a distinguished guest to speak at your event, and this person shares something that your audience will love.
+That is a great time to tweet an image of the speaker or publish a quote from the speech to Facebook.

 Imagine you’re at the top of a mountain on a beautiful hike.
 You could take some photos to share later, but you feel that pull to go live on Instagram and show everyone the glory of the sunrise.
-(If you want to start a Facebook live, we’ve got some tips about doing so!)
+(If you want to start a Facebook live, we’ve got some tips about doing so.)

 You want to chat with your followers (who also happen to be early risers) about where you are and how long it took you to get there.

 The moment you find out is probably the best time to send your congratulations.
-Same goes for a thank you … If someone does something nice, like share your blog post with their followers, you’ll want to thank that person in a timely fashion.
+The same goes for a thank you … If someone does something nice, like share your blog post with their followers, you’ll want to thank that person in a timely fashion.